-MCOM 481 STUDY INTERNSHIP Prerequisites: MCOM 431, Senior status and Approval of the Department Chair

-Students spend 25+ hours/week employed by an advertising agency/communications firm.
-Under the joint supervision of the Program Chair and their supervisor in the workplace, students' progress against a skills inventory tailored to their chosen field of specialization.
+Prerequisites: MCOM 431, senior status and approval of the Department Chair | F, S, SI Students spend 25+ hours/week employed by an advertising agency/communications firm.
+Under the joint supervision of the faculty supervisor and their supervisor in the workplace, students' progress against a skills inventory tailored to their chosen field of specialization.
 Grade assessment is influenced by the supervisor's evaluation of the student as a potential entry-level employee.
-Students must provide the IAA Program Director with a copy of their résumé five weeks prior to the beginning of the term of the Internship.
+Students must provide the faculty supervisor with a copy of their résumé five weeks prior to the beginning of the term of the Internship.

-MCOM 491 SPECIAL TOPICS IN IMC Prerequisite: senior status or approval of the Department Chair
+MCOM 491 | SPECIAL TOPICS IN IMC (3-0-3)

+Prerequisite: senior status or approval of the Department Chair | Upon demand